Protected Species Surveys

 Wildwood Ecology has experienced ecologists able to undertake reptile surveys and design reptile mitigation strategies.

 Wildwood Ecology can undertake a survey of your land (or proposed land purchase) for reptiles, as part of a Preliminary Ecological Appraisal.
-Detailed subsequent surveys to inform appropriate levels of mitigation or compensation for a development licence application can also be performed.
+Subsequent detailed surveys to inform appropriate levels of mitigation or compensation for a development licence application can also be performed.

 All native British reptiles are protected under the Wildlife and Countryside Act 1981 (as amended).
 It is illegal to intentionally kill or injure any native British reptile species.

-All British reptiles are UK Biodiversity Action Plan priority species.
+All British reptiles are UK Biodiversity Action Plan (UKBAP) priority species.